MickaelBlet/Args/README.md

 ## Vector

-Vector is a object can be initialize with initialize string list or single string or for C++98 with `vector` method.
+Vector is a object can be initialize with initialize string list or single string or for C++98 with `vector` static method.

 ```cpp
 mblet::Argparsor args;